eddarv/eddarv/README.md

-<h1 align="center"> :smile_cat: Welcome to my Github page! :smile_cat: </h1>
+<h1 align="center"> :smile_cat: Welcome to my space!
+I'm Edd :smile_cat: </h1>

-### :alien: About me
+### If you're looking for a creative, responsible and efficient developer, here is your man.
-Thank you for visiting my profile.
 My name is Edward Ramirez, a full stack web developer currently living in Venezuela.
 Coding is one of my passions, if you need help with anything, you can DM me. :grin:

 </br>